Resonant spectral cascade in Womersley flow triggered by arterial geometry: Methods

+which separates the initially excited spectral band (up to $3k_0$) from higher-wavenumber content generated during evolution.
+A value $R>1.5$ is used as a practical threshold indicating a broadband redistributed state.
+Sensitivity tests to moderate variation of $\chi_c$ do not alter the qualitative conclusions.

-The dimensionless amplitude $a_1$ corresponds to physical velocity perturbation $v_z'(x,t)= \\ A_0a_1(x/L_0,t/T_0)$.
-In the limit $\varepsilon_i=0$ and $\eta=0$, Eq.~\eqref{eq:dimensionless} recovers the integrable constant-coefficient KdV equation, conserving invariants $I_1$ and $I_3$.
-The solver reproduces the analytical Womersley velocity field for vanishing nonlinearity, validating both physical and numerical consistency.
-All algorithms were implemented in Python using NumPy and FFTW; code and data are available for reproducibility.
+The dimensionless amplitude $a_1$ corresponds to a physical perturbation scale through $v'_z(x,t)=A_0\,a_1(x/L_0,t/T_0)$.
+In the constant-coefficient, inviscid limit (no dissipation and no modulation), Eq.~\eqref{eq:dimensionless} reduces to the integrable KdV equation with classical invariants $I_1$ and $I_3$, which serves as a standard verification reference for the numerical scheme.